 - Many Options: The size and popularity of this platform means that you have thousands of diamond items to search through.

-- Not Diamond Experts: You will not benefit from working with diamond experts who have the necessary knowledge and expertise to accurately value the stone.
+- Not Diamond Experts: You will not benefit from working with diamond experts who have the necessary knowledge and expertise to accurately evaluate and value the stone.

 - No Physical Stores: There are no locations that you can visit, to make the transaction convenient and in-person.